zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 >>> MyClass.__annotations__["foo"](3)
 True
 ```
 If you're not amazed that this is possible, check your pulse.
-This is saying that you can attach entire functions to an attribute, not just a string!
+This is saying that you can attach entire functions to an attribute, not just a string or a type!
+It's like every variable carries around a little suitcase that can hold (almost) anything you want!

 I think I'm done with this particular project for now, but I'm sure there's all kinds of <s>terrible</s> wonderful things you can do with this.
 If you have any ideas, I'd love to hear them!